mlcommons/ck/docs/installation.md

 ## Windows

+*Note that we have reports that CM does not work with Python installed from the Microsoft Store.
+ Please use Python from `www.python.org/downloads` as described below while we are investigating this issue.*

 * Download and install Git from [git-for-windows.github.io](https://git-for-windows.github.io).
   * Configure Git to accept long file names: `git config --system core.longpaths true`